apilhofer/adlocal/DEVELOPMENT_RULES.md

 ### Version 1.0.0
 - Initial Rails 8 application setup
 - PostgreSQL 16 integration
-- Tailwind CSS and Flowbite setup
+- Bootstrap 5 setup
 - Development rules and standards established

+### Version 1.1.0
+- Migrated from Tailwind CSS + Flowbite to Bootstrap 5
+- Updated all views to use Bootstrap components
+- Simplified frontend framework for better maintainability